 Health Problems Increase with High Levels of H2S Exposure

 To protect workers from health problems, OSHA has regulations for permissible exposure limits for chemical compounds.
-The limit for H2S is 20 parts per million (ppm) for no more than 15 minutes in a day.
-The National Institute for Occupational Safety and Health (NIOSH) has a more stringent guideline, recommending a maximum H2S exposure of 10 ppm for no more than 10 minutes or more during a day.
+The limit for H2S is 20 parts per million (ppm).

 - Effects of exposure to low levels: The effects of inhaling low levels of H2S (10 ppm or less) may include a burning sensation in the eyes, coughing, and shortness of breath.
 Repeated or continuous exposure at low concentrations can cause eye inflammation, headaches, fatigue, irritability, insomnia, and weight loss.